 In short, I believe that when a portion of our lives that we spend a lot of our time in are out of our control that we should take this concern seriously.
 Whether this happens in the private home, the workforce or in our relation to the broader society or the so-called “legitimate” governing forces “representing” it, it doesn’t and shouldn’t matter to libertarians.
 I think this applies whether you’re an anarchist or not.
 But especially to those libertarian-anarchists.

-Such examples provided by Black in his previously mentioned essay The Abolition of Work are: surveillance, bureaucracy, lack of respect for dissent (or “insubordination”), lack of competition in terms of who’s in charge, etc.
+Black in his previously mentioned essay The Abolition of Work mentions examples such as: surveillance, bureaucracy, lack of respect for dissent (or “insubordination”), lack of competition in terms of who’s in charge, etc.

 Leisure, Play, What’s Next?